Top 13 components of primary health care: what are they?

 6. Water and sanitation

-Gastrointestinal diseases such as cholera, typhoid and diarrhoea are extremely common in communities with poor access to usable and drinkable water.
+Gastrointestinal diseases such as cholera, typhoid, and diarrhoea are extremely common in communities with poor access to usable and drinkable water.
 The concept of primary health care aims to equip communities with the necessary knowledge, tools, and funds to access clean water.

 7. Promotion of mental health and rehabilitation

-the World Health Organization defines health as the complete physical, mental, social, and emotional well-being of an individual.
+The WHO defines health as the complete physical, mental, social, and emotional well-being of an individual.
 This then makes mental health an important aspect of PHC.
 Today, there are numerous campaigns and awareness programs designed to improve communities’ awareness of mental health and enhance the uptake of rehabilitation services.

 8. Maternal and child healthcare